onqtam/headjack/src/competition.md

+In case an IDM or application is compromised (but not their keys - only the servers to some extent) it could invalidate all access tokens with a single compact range message - not individually

+farcaster - limits on the number of signer keys, also what is the revocation process like?

+designing from first principles - what needs to be decentralized? what's the common use case for 99.9% of cases? what are the guarantees we should provide - and nothing less? headjack is an exercise in minimalism

 hash-based intra-PDR addressing - could get very bloated

 if a user's PDR goes away all cached documents are no longer linkable to their identity